Engage Local Communities

 • Healthcare support for people with special needs

-• Support & Training for vulnerable groups
+• Support and Training for vulnerable groups

-• Fight poverty & food insecurity
+• Fight poverty and food insecurity

-• Clean water & sanitation for communities
+• Clean water and sanitation for communities

 • Ocean plastic cleaning